CloudLabs-AI/MS-900-Lab-Content/Module 2: Microsoft Teams for Collaboration.md

    ![](Images/img224.png)

-1. Now from the **Left navigation menu** select **Messagng policies**.
+1. Now from the **Left navigation menu** select **Messaging policies**.
 Messaging policies are used to control which chat and channel messaging features are available to users in Microsoft Teams.

    ![](Images/img44.png)